fredluetkemeier/inkdrop-settings-sync/README.md

 # Settings Sync

-This plugin lets you sync your Inkdrop settings in a Github Gist.
+Sync your plugins and settings in a GitHub gist!

 ### Currently supported